This page provides guidance to applicants for the issue of a UK Civil Aviation Authority (CAA) Welder approval.

 How long will it take for my application to be processed?

-The service standard for the issue of a Welders Approval Certificate is ten working days from receipt of a completed application and appropriate fee.
+The service standard for the issue of a Welders Approval Certificate is ten working days from receipt of a correctly completed application and appropriate fee.

 How long is it valid for?